Jasmine Trias: Trias in the Philippines

 In the Philippines, Trias has done television commercials and billboard ads for McDonald's, Smart Telecommunications, Hapee Toothpaste, and Bench Clothing.
-On October 6, 2004, Trias released a promotional single for McDonald's entitled "Love Ko 'To" (the local translation of McDonald's "i'm lovin' it" slogan).
-McDonald's restaurants in the Philippines offered a promotional meal called the "Jasmine Trio", which consisted of a Strawberry Float, fries, and the McDonald's exclusive Love Ko 'To CD-Single.
+On October 6, 2004, Trias released a promotional single for McDonald's, "Love Ko 'To", (the local translation of McDonald's "i'm lovin' it" slogan).
+McDonald's restaurants in the Philippines offered a promotional meal called the "Jasmine Trio", which consisted of a Strawberry Float, fries, and the McDonald's exclusive "Love Ko 'To" CD-Single.

-Trias also appeared on GMA Network's reality show Extra Challenge with Ruffa Gutierrez (former Miss World runner-up) and Donita Rose (former MTV VJ).
+Trias also appeared on the reality show Extra Challenge with Ruffa Gutierrez and Donita Rose.
 She also visited the housemates of Pinoy Big Brother: Celebrity Edition on March 6 and stayed in the house overnight, leaving on March 7.

-In 2006, Trias' life story was dramatized in the Filipino anthology series Magpakailanman on GMA Network where she was played by Jolina Magdangal.
-In 2006 and 2007, Trias starred in two episodes of ABS-CBN's music anthology series Your Song which featured two of her songs as the title songs.
+In 2006, Trias' life story was dramatized in the anthology series Magpakailanman, where she was played by Jolina Magdangal.
+In 2006 and 2007, Trias starred in two episodes of the music anthology series Your Song which featured two of her songs as the title songs.